agarret7/modppl/README.md

 # gen-rs

 This library contains highly-experimental explorations of probabilistic programming interfaces (and in particular the Generative Function Interface as specified in Marco Cusumano-Towner's thesis) via "self-specializing SMC" in Rust.
-This was heavily inspired by much more fully-featured projects in the OpenGen ecosystem such as Gen.jl, GenParticleFilters, SMCP3, 3DP3, GenJax, and GenTL.
-You should probably prefer one of those (unless smote and/or tail re-cursed).
+This was heavily inspired by GenTL, and much more fully-featured projects in the OpenGen ecosystem such as Gen.jl, GenParticleFilters, SMCP3, 3DP3, and GenJax.
+You should probably prefer one of those (unless tail re-cursed).

 ## Modeling and Inference Gallery